ilkkao/snap-mutex/README.md

 A promise based mutex micro-library for JavaScript.
 API is optimized for async functions.

-Useful for example when you have a Koa web server and as part of serving a request, you want to write a line to a shared file.
+Useful for example when you have a Express/Koa web server and as part of serving a request, you want to write a line to a shared file.
 In this case there must be only one write operation in progress at any given time.